-Design Voltage Rating (kV): 345-kV
+Design Voltage Rating (kV): 345 kV

-Operating Voltage (kV): 345-kV
+Operating Voltage (kV): 345 kV

 CREZ Zone(s): Not applicable

-Substation(s) Included: None
+Substation(s) Included: Reata 345 kV Station (Reata Station)

 Series Element(s) Included: None

-Lone Star is proposing to design and construct the Reata to Century Oak Wind 345-kV Transmission Line in Eastland and Callahan Counties, Texas (Project) in order to interconnect the Century Oak Wind project, a new, approximately 151.5-megawatt (MW) wind generation facility being constructed by Century Oak Wind Project, LLC (Century Oak Wind) in Eastland and Callahan Counties, Texas.
-Century Oak Wind is an indirect, wholly-owned subsidiary of Engie, SA.

-Lone Star proposes to construct the Project as a single-circuit, 345-kV transmission line using primarily concrete and steel monopoles.
-The proposed transmission line will connect Lone Star's Reata Station, which Lone Star will begin constructing in Eastland County in the first quarter of 2022, to Century Oak Wind's 345-kV collector substation (Collector Station), located in Callahan County.
-The proposed transmission line from the Reata Station to the Century Oak Wind Collector Station will be approximately 3.6 miles in length and will require approximately 100- to 150-foot right of way (ROW).
+Lone Star is proposing to design and construct the proposed Project to interconnect the new Roadrunner Crossing Wind generation facility being constructed by Roadrunner Crossing Wind Farm, LLC (Roadrunner Crossing Wind), a subsidiary of RWE.
+The proposed transmission line will be constructed as an approximately 2.3-mile, single-circuit 345 kV transmission line on primarily concrete monopoles that will extend from Roadrunner Crossing Wind's 345 kV collector station (Collector Station), located at the intersection of County Road (CR) 125 and CR 126 near Putnam, Texas, to Lone Star's proposed Reata Station.
+The proposed Reata Station will be cut into Lone Star's existing West Shackelford to Sam Switch 345 kV Transmission Line, near the intersection of CR 126.
+The proposed transmission line will require a 100- to 150-foot right of way (ROW).

-Lone Star is proposing one route (Consensus Route) for the Project because the three landowners directly affected by the Project have provided their written agreement to the Consensus Route.
-In addition, the Consensus Route is a forward-progressing and relatively direct path from Lone Star's Reata Station to the Century Oak Wind Collector Station and meets the applicable criteria of the Public Utility Regulatory Act (PURA) and the Commission's rules.
-Therefore, this Application sets forth a single proposed route for the Project.
+Lone Star is proposing one consensus route (Consensus Route) for the Project because the two directly affected landowners have provided their written agreement to the Consensus Route.
+In addition, the Consensus Route is a forward-progressing and relatively direct path from the Roadrunner Crossing Wind Collector Station to the proposed Reata Station that meets the applicable criteria of the Public Utility Regulatory Act (PURA) and the Commission's rules in 16 Texas Administrative Code (TAC) § 25.101.
+Therefore, this Application sets forth a single proposed Consensus Route for the Project.